Pediatric ER Travel Nurse Jobs in Iowa

 What should I know about winter assignments in Iowa?

-Iowa winters are cold — there’s no sugarcoating that.
+Iowa winters are cold โ€” no sugarcoating that.
 But winter is also when pediatric ER demand peaks thanks to RSV season, influenza, and other respiratory illnesses that hit the peds population hard.
 Facilities are actively looking for travel nurses during these months, and the pay can reflect the increased need.
-Layer up, invest in a good winter coat, and know that the clinical experience during a Midwest winter surge is genuinely valuable for your career.
+Pack a serious winter coat, and know that the clinical experience you bank during a Midwest winter surge is genuinely valuable for your career.

 How does the academic setting in Iowa City differ from other assignments?